BradleyCodeU/bradleycodeu.github.io/_aicc/u04loops/shouldBot/instructions.md

 // Create the text input and send button elements function addUserInterface(){
   // Create an input element.
-  // Set its default text to "hello!". textInput = createInput('');
+  textInput = createInput('');
-  textInput.attribute('placeholder', 'type either: r, p, or s');
+  textInput.attribute('placeholder', 'please type a this or that question');
   // Set the font size for the input textInput.style('font-size', '25px');
   // Place it at the bottom of the canvas.